 According to statistics, 7 in 10 young people have experienced cyberbullying in some form, with figures rising dramatically in recent years as children are increasingly using social media on their own devices.
 This is something we acknowledge within our school, especially within Key Stage 2 where this is extremely relevant.
 The children are using a variety of sites and games such as; TikTok, Instagram, Fortnite, Snapchat and many more.
 As teachers we are all aware of the important responsibility to safeguard children’s wellbeing, in both the classroom and online, subsequently E-safety has become more than a one off day in February it is embedded into our practice throughout the year.
 Another integral part of our intent is to improve the knowledge of parents’ understanding on E-Safety so they can use the internet in a safe, secure and responsible way as role models and therefore can assist their children if any issues were to arise.

 Another key concept in our computing curriculum is Computer Science which defines as the study of processes that can be represented in the form of programmes.
 One of the main skills we intend to teach during Computer Science lessons is computational thinking.
 This is an empowering skill that children need to develop to allow them to solve problems, design systems and conceptualise and develop a deeper understanding of computer-based technologies.
 We aim to deliver the fundamental principles of computer science, including; abstraction, logic, algorithms and data representation in order to solve problems.
-All children are given the opportunity to learn coding from the very basic use of Bee-bots to more complicated software packages.
-When teaching Computer Science it is our intent that children’s creativity, resilience, critical thinking and problem solving flourish as they explore this topic.
+When teaching Computer Science,. it is our intent that children’s creativity, resilience, critical thinking and problem solving flourish as they explore this topic.
 Computer Science has deep links with mathematics, science and design and technology and we provide opportunities for our children to experience this via school trips, computing days as well as across the curriculum.

 At Stanton Community Primary School, we believe that our in-depth computing curriculum prepares children to compete and be successful in their digital futures.